messagebot/ah-elasticsearch-orm/README.md

 ### Distinct
 Count up the unique instances grouped by the key you specify

-`api.elasticsearch.distinct(api, alias, searchKeys, searchValues, start, end, dateField, field, callback)`
+`api.elasticsearch.distinct(api, alias, searchKeys, searchValues, start, end, dateField, field, cacheTime, callback)`
 - `api`: The API object.
 - `alias`: The Alias (or specific index) you want to search in
 - `searchKeys`: An array of keys you expect to search over.